YogPanjarale/GSMMQTT/README.md

 > Note
 if you want to run this make a `details.h` file in src diectory and copy the contents from `detais copy.h` and change values acording to your mqtt broker and username password

-## Hardware I used
+## Hardware used

 1. Arduino nano
-2. Sim900a module
+2. Sim800a module